Fifty Three Matrix Factorizations: A systematic approach

 More precisely, for any $g\in G$, there exists a unique $a\in A$ such that $g = k_\sigma a k_\tau$ for some $k_\sigma\in K_\sigma$ and $k_\tau\in K_\tau$. \end{theorem}

-We can write the procedure of obtaining a matrix factorization using the generalized Cartan decomposition as Algorithm \ref{alg:K1AK2noncompact}.
-The following section then will present a step-by-step example.
-The list of Lie algebra $\mathfrak{g}$ of the classical Lie groups can be found in Appendix \ref{app:liealgebras}.
-The involution $\tau$ for our 53 matrix factorizations are listed in Appendix \ref{app:involutions}.
+We can write the procedure to obtain a matrix factorization by Theorem \ref{thm:gencartan}, as Algorithm \ref{alg:K1AK2noncompact}.
+The following sections then will present step-by-step examples.
+The list of Lie algebras $\mathfrak{g}$ of the classical Lie groups can be found in Appendix \ref{app:liealgebras}.
+The involutions $\tau$ for our 53 matrix factorizations are listed in Appendix \ref{app:involutions}.